excid-io/seccon-dev/opa/gatekeeper/cosign-gatekeeper-provider/README.CONT-VERIFY.COSIGN.md

 ```

 #### FluxCD
 [FluxCD](https://fluxcd.io/) is a Continious Deployment tool.
-When we make changes to container images or their corresponding .yaml files in a git repo, these changes are automatically detected by Flux, it pull the new changes and applies them to the cluster.
+When we make changes to OCI container images or their corresponding .yaml files in a git repo, these changes are automatically detected by Flux.
+It pulls the new changes and applies them to the cluster.
 The git repo is the source of truth.
-Whatever configuration exists in the git repo, it is
+Whatever configuration exists in the git repo, is applied in the cluster.

 ```sh
 ### 3. Install FluxCD in cluster